mderderian15/NRS_528_Python/Coding_Challenge_10/README.md

 The NDVI for each month provided was required, as well as providing a layout of an area we found interesting during the months provided (6 layouts total).

-The only requirement for this assignment was that the NDVI had to be calculayed for each month only using one run of the code.
+The only requirement for this assignment was that the NDVI had to be calculated for each month only using one run of the code.